Kshitij-Banerjee/Kshitij-Banerjee.github.io/content/posts/2024-12-19-AdventuresInMLTrading-Part1.md

 This sounds great, but note that I've made a lot of assumptions here and this will likely fail when it goes to production against actual live data.

-Also, I've not really backtested properly - I should have split the data into test and validation before I run the simulation, and so this is definitely biased.

 Here's the graphical representation of all the trades.
 We (almost) never sell the stock, and we make more profitable covered call premiums than opportunity losses.

 {{< glightbox href="/image_1734855911680_0.png" src="/image_1734855911680_0.png" alt="image.png" >}}